the-events-calendar/event-tickets/readme.txt

 = [4.10] TBD =

 * Fix - Only allow delete or move attendee if user can manage attendee [103974]
+* Fix - Prevent redirection of attendee registration to homepage when home is set to main events page [119680]

 = [4.9.4] 2019-01-15 =